pvh/data-types/content/enum.md

 ````sql
 ALTER TYPE server_states ADD VALUE 'abandoned' AFTER 'offline';
 ````
+--
-NB: You can treat enums as numbers and compare with > and < but... don't.
+(NB: You can treat enums as numbers and compare with > and < but... don't.)